Beverley Friary: Beverly Blackfriars

-As the community flourished and money became available, the friary was extended and in the early 14th century and extension to the south west of the cloister saw the construction of a building to accommodate guests was built and it is the foundations of this building that provide the footings for the present day buildings.
+As the community flourished and money became available, the priory was extended and in the early 14th century an extension to the south-west of the cloister saw the construction of a building to accommodate guests.
+This forms the core of the present buildings, which retain a doorway of this date.

-By the end of the 14th century the friary was at its maximum extent and the next 150 years saw a gradual decline in the fortunes of the friary and a contraction in the use of the buildings.
+By the end of the 14th century the priory was at its maximum extent and the next 150 years saw a gradual decline in the community and a contraction in the use of the buildings.
+A bad fire in 1449 destroyed the dormitory and library.
+Restoration was done with royal support.
+Two brick gateways were built in the 16th century, one in Friars Lane and the other since moved to Eastgate.

-In 1539 the Dissolution of the Monasteries had entered a second round of dissolutions and the remaining friars were expelled in that year and the property wrecked.
-Many of the buildings were simply pulled down and much of the material used elsewhere although the guesthouse is thought to have escaped demolition because it was not being used directly for religious purposes.
-An alternative theory for the existence of the current buildings is that they were constructed on the site of the guesthouse using materials recovered from elsewhere within the friary.
+In 1539 the friars were expelled in the Dissolution of the Monasteries and the friary was destroyed.
+Many of the buildings were pulled down and the material reused elsewhere.
+The guesthouse is thought to have escaped demolition because it was not being used directly for religious purposes.
+An alternative theory for the existence of the current buildings is that they were constructed on the site of the guest house using materials recovered from elsewhere on the site.

 History since Dissolution

 In 1544 the guesthouse was sold to John Pope and Anthony Foster.
-At some later date it was sold again to the Wharton family and later to Earls of Yarborough and in 1826 was acquired by Richard Whiteing whose family continued to own part of the property until 1960.
-The remainder of the friary was used for a variety of purposes but in the 19th century much of it was built over by the building of the railway between Hull and Bridlington.
-The guesthouse became, during the 19th century, three separate dwelling houses, numbers 7, 9 and 11 Friary Lane and continued this use until the 1960s.
+At some later date it was sold again to the Wharton family, who added a projecting wing.
+It was sold again to the Earls of Yarborough, and finally in 1826 it was acquired by Richard Whiting whose family continued to own part of the property until 1960.

+The remainder of the surviving conventual buildings were used for a variety of purposes but in the 19th century most of them were demolished for the building of the railway between Hull and Bridlington.
+The guesthouse became three separate dwelling houses during the 19th century, numbers 7, 9 and 11 Friary Lane, and continued this use until the 1960s.
 At this time ownership passed to Armstrong Patents Co ltd who owned the adjacent factory and in 1962 Armstrong's applied for permission to demolish the buildings.
 Permission was refused and the houses made the subject of a preservation order with preservation work commencing in 1974.
+Excavations in 1960-63 and 1986-87 revealed parts of the church and two cloisters.

 The buildings are now owned by East Riding of Yorkshire Council who maintain the buildings with the assistance of the Beverley Friary Preservation Trust.
-In 1984 the buildings were rented to YHA (England and Wales) who have operated a youth hostel on the site since.
+In 1984 the buildings were rented to YHA (England and Wales) who operated a youth hostel on the site until 2025.